vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

 ```

-Its important to know that you dont need to have the data be a packed array of command structs.
+It's important to know that you don't need to have the data be a packed array of command structs.
 You can have more things in the buffer, as long as you set the offset and stride correctly.
 In the engine we store extra data in the buffer.

-To create a draw-indirect buffer, it can be on both CPU side and GPU side buffers, and it doesnt really matter that much which one it is if you are doing read-only.
+To create a draw-indirect buffer, it can be on both CPU side and GPU side buffers, and it doesn't really matter that much which one it is if you are doing read-only.
 In the engine we have the draw-indirect buffer in the gpu because we are writing to it from the culling compute shaders.

 Here you can see an example of creating a CPU-writeable indirect buffer
 ```cpp